Software Development Trends 2020 & Beyond

 In response to the increased financial insecurity brought on by the pandemic, many companies were forced to abruptly reduce their software development and IT budgets in 2020.

 With the true financial impact of the pandemic yet to be seen, companies will be focusing heavily on cost management in 2021 as a preventive measure to ensure continued profitability.
-This has led many companies to outsource their software development projects or supplement their in-house team with nearshore/offshore developers to reduce cost.
+This has led many companies to outsource software development projects or supplement their in-house team with remote nearshore developers to reduce cost.

 According to a 2018 study by Technavio, the IT outsourcing industry is predicted to increase its market size to 409 billion by 2022.